What is Commercial Auto Insurance?

 Personal Injury Protection

-Also known as PIP coverage, personal injury protection is a commercial auto insurance benefit that, depending on the state in which your business is located, may be a requirement of your commercial auto insurance policy, or else is offered as an add-on benefit.
+Also known as PIP coverage, personal injury protection is a commercial car insurance benefit that, depending on the state in which your business is located, may be a requirement of your commercial auto insurance policy.
+If not explicitly required, it is offered as an add-on benefit.
 In either scenario, PIP insurance covers medical expenses if you or one of your employees is in a car accident while on the job, regardless of who’s at fault.
-It also often includes lost wages.
+Personal injury protection coverage also often includes lost wages.